FREE SHIPPING ALL ORDERS over $100 Australia / WORLDWIDE over $150 *Afterpa

 Green smoothie bowls have the reputation of being too hard to make at home.
 Or just not worth the effort.

-But imagine being able to have a really nutritious, beautiful and delicious meal whenever you felt like it, and that only took 10-ish minutes to whip up.
+But imagine being able to have a really nutritious, beautiful and delicious meal whenever you felt like it, and that only took 8 minutes and 5 easy steps to whip up.

 Recently we were featured on ekko.world’s The Eco Channel for their #snapshotsofgood campaign where we shared one of our favourite year-round recipes that ticks all those boxes.
 And now, we'd love to share it with you, too!